colinjneville/telety/README.md

 ```
 If the item has other attributes, `#[telety]` should be placed after the last attribute which modifies the item definition.
 ## Using telety information
-The `v*` (e.g. `v0`, `v1`) modules contain objects for generating the TokenStreams to read telety information.
+The v* (e.g. `v0`, `v1`) modules contain objects for generating the TokenStreams to read telety information.
 You will need two macros (or one that has two modes), one to generate the code to read the information,
 and a second to use the information for your own purposes.
 The process is a bit cumbersome, but works like this:
-1. Your proc macro calls `Command::apply`/`Command::apply_or`/`Command::apply_exported_or_noop` with the path to a macro and returns the output.
+1. Your proc macro calls `Command::apply` with the path to a macro and returns the output.
 2. The generated tokens will invoke the `#[telety]`-generated macro for the type (or a fallback).
 3. The `#[telety]`-generated macro will textually insert the information where requested,
    usually as arguments to an invocation of your second macro.
 4. Your second proc macro then can use the requested information.
-    1. If this information was the definition of the item, you can pass the item to `Telety::new`.
+    1. If this information was the definition of the item, you can create a `Telety` object.
-    2. With `Telety::alias_map`, you can access aliases to any type referenced in the item.
+    2. With `Telety::alias_of`, you can access aliases to any type referenced in the item.
 These aliases have
        global paths, so they can be used in other contexts.
     3. If the item is generic, you can use `Telety::generics_visitor` to substitute generic arguments into the alias.
-### Example
+#### Example
-`mix!`, a proc macro which combines the fields of two structs into a new struct.
+Here's how we could write `mix!`, a proc macro which combines the fields of two structs into a new struct.
 Two types from different crates that we want to combine:
 ```rust
 #[telety(crate)]